microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/garbageCollection.md

 -   GC Mark Phase is **enabled**, including Tombstone Mode
 -   Session Expiry is **enabled**
 -   GC Sweep Phase is **disabled**
+    -   Note: Once enabled, Sweep will only run for documents created from that point forward

 ### Techniques used for configuration